-It starts with dipping coffee beans in near-boiling water which extracts the caffeine and flavor.
+It starts with dipping coffee beans in near-boiling water which extracts the caffeine and flavour.
 Then the water passes through a separate activated charcoal filter.
-This filter captures only caffeine molecules while the flavor stays with the water.
-The manufacturers then reuse this new, flavor- and aroma-enhanced water to extract the caffeine from a new group of beans.
+This filter captures only caffeine molecules while the flavour stays with the water.
+The manufacturers then reuse this new, flavour- and aroma-enhanced water to extract the caffeine from a new group of beans.

 The Carbon-Dioxide Method

 The Carbon Dioxide process or CO2 is the method commercial manufacturers use for decaffeinating larger quantities of coffee.
 Due to its high cost, it is not affordable to use it to decaffeinate smaller amounts of coffee.
 The process is successful because CO2 binds only caffeine and nothing else.